 Finishing his Master's Degree, Dimitris began to immerse himself as a vibraphonist in the international music scene.
-In the same year of graduation, he recorded 3 albums in Europe and made appearances as guest performer and clinician in Spain and Ukraine.
-Since then he has worked with Giannis Pavlidis (Dave Leibman), Giannis Papatriantafyllou (Ralph Peterson), Antonis Andreou (Pink Martini), has performed as an opening act for various acclaimed US artists such as Eve Cornelious and has been invited to many important jazz festivals around the world such as “Project Metamorphosis”, “41st International Music Festival”, “World Percussion Festival”, Big Day Bach”, “Jubilee Jazz Festival”, “Nikolaev Jazz Festival”, “ISME”, “1st Galician Jazz Festival”, “International Jazz Meeting-Kostas Kouvidis”.
-He had also the honor to work on Phila Real Book Project, where an original composition was selected to be included for the Philadelphia Real Book Vol 1.
+In his graduation year, he recorded 3 albums in Europe and made appearances as a guest performer and clinician in Spain and Ukraine working with Giannis Papatriantafyllou, Milcho Leviev, George Kontrafouris, Matt Home, Nigel Price, the Hellenic Foundation for Culture (Odessa-Ukraine) and performed as an opening act for various acclaimed US artists such as Eve Cornelious and has been invited to numerous jazz festivals around the world (“Project Metamorphosis”, “41st International Music Festival”, “World Percussion Festival”, Big Day Bach”, “Jubilee Jazz Festival”, “Nikolaev Jazz Festival”, “ISME”, “1st Galician Jazz Festival”, “International Jazz Meeting-Kostas Kouvidis”).
+He was also honored to work on the Phila Real Book Project with Philadelphia based editor David Dzubinski, where an original composition of his was selected to be included for the Philadelphia Real Book Vol 1.